lkumle/onlineVRtoolbox_tutorials/index.md

 >
 > The materials included in these notebooks provide a minimal working pipeline that establishes communication between a Unity-based task and a web application.

-The resources consist of three notebooks, each covering a distinct part of the pipeline:
+The resources consist of four notebooks, each covering a distinct part of the pipeline:

 **Notebook 1:** Implementing data transfer functionality within Unity
 **Notebook 2:** Setting up a web application that the Unity task can access
 **Notebook 3:** Ensuring data security through encryption and decryption

+**Bonus Notebook 4:** Creating and uploading a Unity application to Steam.

 Together with the materials in the onlineVR-toolbox, these notebooks guide you through replicating a complete pipeline that sends (encrypted) data from a Unity task to a web server, where it can be downloaded and decrypted.